TrailingStop/TT-Miner-release/README.md

-# TT-Miner - Version 2024.3.1
+# TT-Miner - Version 2024.3.2

-# What's new in TT version 2024.3.1
+# What's new in TT version 2024.3.2

-- Fix: Support for ExtraNonce for SpectreX
+- New: CPU-Algo XELIS (version 2) and related coin XEL
-- Fix: Add Keep-Alive for EPIC stratum protocol
+- New: EPIC and any CPU algo is now joinable.

 ## GPU-Miner for Nvidia - Windows & Linux (Hive custom miner package available)
 - required nVidia driver: Linux >=525.60.13, Windows >=528.33